-Section 16(a) of the Exchange Act requires our directors, executive officers and 10% shareholders (if any) to file reports of ownership and changes in ownership with respect to our securities with the SEC and to furnish copies of these reports to us.
-We reviewed the filed reports and written representations from our directors and executive officers (to our knowledge, we do not have any 10% shareholders) regarding the necessity of filing reports.
+Section 16(a) of the Exchange Act requires our directors, executive officers and certain 10% shareholders (if any) to file reports of ownership and changes in ownership with respect to our securities with the SEC and to furnish copies of these reports to us.
+We reviewed the filed reports and written representations from our directors and executive officers regarding the necessity of filing reports.

-Based upon our review, all of our current executive officers' and directors' required Section 16 filings during 2015 were filed on a timely basis.
+Based upon our review, all of our current executive officers' and directors' required Section 16 filings during 2016 were filed on a timely basis, except for the following: Trevor F. Lauer, President and Chief Operating Officer of DTE Electric Company, filed one Form 4 reporting one transaction three days late.